pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 ### Team Permissions

-Organization admins can toggler wether members have the ability to create teams.
+Organization admins can toggler whether members have the ability to create teams.

 ## Next Steps